MarkAD88/aoc2023/README.md

 Finally got around to this while travelling.
 Hard problem to solve if for no other reason than I misread the instructions regarding how to calculate the values.
 Part two was a beast.
 I got 90% of the way there but kept coming up with the wrong answer still.
 The issue was introduced by my approach to the problem.
 I was accidentally ignoring valid results if the horizontal non-smudged index was the same as the smudged vertical index.
 So much trial and error and manual string checking to troubleshoot.

 ## Day 14
 Part one of this was super easy - solved it in about 15 minutes.
 Too bad I started it nearly a day late.
-However, I just read the intructions for part 2 and I'm not sure how I'm goint to solve for it.
-Might be a nasty one.
+Part two was painful.
+Brute force takes way too long so we had to figure out how cyclical a result was in order to reduce the number of iterations that need to be run.
+Off by one errors probably cost me at least 2 hours.
+Math is hard.